abbott567/blog/src/posts/error-messages-are-not-funny/post.md

 ![A screenshot of kidly.co.uk's website.
 It shows 3 text fields for recipient name, your mobile and recipient address.
 The error messages in red read: Please enter a recipient name.
 Oops, you forgot to pop in your mobile number, don't be shy.
 And, Doh!
 We need this to know where we're going.](/images/error-messages-are-not-funny.jpg "Screenshot of kidly.co.uk's error messages")

-Problem 1 - Making assumptions about behaviour
+## Making assumptions about behaviour

 It suggests I forgot to enter my number.
 But I didn’t.
 I deliberately didn’t enter my phone number, because I didn’t want to.
 Particularly because buried in the privacy policy you can find the phrase: